gomods/athens/docs/content/design/communication.md

 ## Communication flow

 This is the story of a time long ago.
 A time of myth and legend when the ancient Gods were petty and cruel and they plagued build with irreproducibility.
 Only one project dared to challenge their power...Athens.
 Athens possessed a strength the world had never seen.
-Filling its cache.
+Filling its storage.

 ### Clean plate

-At the beginning, there's theoretical state when a cache of proxy is empty.
+At the beginning, there's theoretical state when a storage of proxy is empty.

 When User makes a request at this ancient time, it works as described on the flow below.

 - User contacts proxy asking for module M, version v1.0
 - Proxy checks whether or not it has this module in its storage.
 It does not.
 - The proxy asks the underlying VCS (e.g github.com) for a module.
-- After it receives all the bits, it stores it into its own cache and serves it to the User.
+- After it receives all the bits, it stores it into its own storage and serves it to the User.
 - User receives module and is happy.

 The whole process is synchronous.